DataDog/documentation/content/en/security_platform/cspm/resource_catalog.md

 ## Browse the Resource Catalog

-On the [Resource Catalog page][2], explore the cloud resources in your Datadog organization which are either detected from an Agent on a host, or from configuring a cloud integration on the resource.
-Information about the resources in your organization is organized into two views: List and Map.
+On the [Resource Catalog page][2], explore the cloud resources in your Datadog organization.
+The catalog detects a resource either because it has an Agent installed on it, or because a cloud integration is configured on it.
+Information about the resources in your organization is shown on two views: List and Map.

 ### List view

-The Resource Catalog list is sortable by cloud platform, resource type, account, team, region, findings, and threats.
+You can sort resources in the Resource Catalog list by cloud platform, resource type, account, team, region, findings, and threats.
 Sort by **Threats** to spot workloads impacted over the past four hours.
-Or you can sort by **Findings** to identify cloud resources most prone to misconfigurations.
+Sort by **Findings** to identify cloud resources most prone to misconfigurations.

 To find a particular resource, search by its name.
-To filter the list, select one or more facets.
-You may find it helpful to filter by your team name or scope the findings displayed to particular environments and clusters in order to see only matching resources in the list.
+To filter the list to see a subset of resources you're most interested in, select facets on the left-hand side.
+For example, you may find it helpful to filter by your team name, or to scope the findings to particular environments and clusters.

 ### Map view

 The Resource Catalog map provides a visualization of the resources in your organization.
 To find a particular resource, search by its name.
-You may find it helpful to group resources by region and apply filters such as cloud provider and resource type to see only matching resources in the map.
+You may find it helpful to group resources by region, and to apply filters such as cloud provider and resource type, to see only matching resources.
 You can also use the `Fill by` selector to fill the map elements by Findings or Threats.

 #### Findings